JustinDFuller/justindfuller.com/story/2022-09-18_the_philosophy_of_trees.md

 “Oh blessed child.
 Oh deceived child.
 It is no tree that you rest your hand upon.
 A tree can only exist in your mind.”

-Despite my famished and dehydrated state, I can assure you that my palm did sit upon the bark of a great pine tree.
+Even in my famished and dehydrated state, I can assure you that my palm did sit upon the bark of a great pine tree.
 Not only that, but my feet stood and softly crunched its needles.
 There is no doubt in my mind what I beheld.

 Changing my tactic, I asked, “Sir, are you well?”